-The happiness function is implicitly designed by an evolutionary process, which we call the "principal."
-When designing this function, the metaphorical objective for the principal is to promote the production of y, which is simply another way to say that in a population of individuals endowed with a diversity of happiness functions, those producing higher levels of y have a reproductive advantage.
-For concreteness, we assume that the principal seeks to maximize the expected value of y - which leads to the same results as maximizing the expected value of any other increasing function of y.5
+The happiness function will be implicitly designed by an evolutionary process, which we call the "principal."
+When designing this function, the metaphorical objective for the principal is to promote the production of y, which is simply another way to say that in a population of individuals endowed with a diversity of happiness functions, those producing higher levels of y will have a reproductive advantage.
+For concreteness, we assume that the principal seeks to maximize the expected value of y -which leads to the same results as maximizing the expected value of any other increasing function of y.4

 Rather than studying the evolutionary trial-and-error dynamics, we are interested in describing the limiting outcome once sufficient experimentation and selection have taken place, while holding the environment fixed.
 We represent this limiting outcome by means of an optimization problem where the principal directly selects a happiness function that maximizes her objective.
-(Recall that, in general, an evolutionary process where genetic traits are passed on to offspring with small random variations might converge to a local maximum that is not globally optimal.
-However, for the technologies considered below, the global optimum coincides with a local maximum that is unique.)
+(Recall that, in general, an evolutionary process where genetic traits are passed on to offspring with small random

-3Samuelson and Swinkels [2004] study a model where part of this autonomy is subtracted in order to compensate for cognitive biases.
+$^{^{2}}$ Samuelson and Swinkels [2004] study a model where part of this autonomy is subtracted in order to compensate for cognitive biases.

-4See Damasio [1994] for a neurological foundation of emotions as a decision-making device, and Robson [2001a] for an evolutionary foundation of expected utility.
+3See Damasio [1994] for a neurological foundation of emotions as a decision-making device, and Robson [2001a] for an evolutionary foundation of expected utility.

-5The technologies we consider below fit the assumptions under which Robson [1996] shows that expected-value criteria are optimal.
+4The technologies we consider below fit the assumptions under which Robson [1996] shows that expected-value criteria are optimal.